AUTHOR'S MAIN SITE

 Getting clever...

-Once you have opened a form for editing, you can flip back and forth between editing and testing with the button on the bottom of the window which features an orange set-square under a horizontal white ruler, and a green pencil.
-It's tool tip says "Design Mode On/Off".
-If you can't find it, use the window's main menu View | Toolbars item to be sure that the "Form Design" toolbar is ticked for display.
+Once you have opened a form for editing, you can flip back and forth between editing and testing with the button on the bottom of the window which features a set-square, a horizontal ruler, and a diagonal pencil.
+It's tool tip says "Design Mode".
+If you can't find that icon, use the window's main menu View | Toolbars item to be sure that the "Form Design" toolbar is ticked for display.

 Play with the form a little bit, to get the idea of what you can do, but don't try to make it perfect.